You’ve done a TEFL course, you’re a qualified teacher, and you’re ready to look up job postings.

 So, to avoid that scenario, consider your outgoings before you move away.
 Will you need everything you’re paying off monthly?
 Can you afford rent prices in Chile, China or Chad?

 Let’s look at where the best salaries are worldwide, by continent, so you can make an informed decision on where to teach abroad.

 When westerners think of excitement, culture and travel, they’re often thinking of Asia.
 However, there’s another incentive to teach English in countries like China, Japan and South Korea, and it’s to do with your wallet.

 Though these destinations require degrees for access, and have strict visa requirements, the salaries on offer are considerable.
-Take, for example, Japan.
-The average monthly salary is between £1,000 and £2,000 per month for a full-time position.
+For example, the average monthly salary in Japan is between £1,000 and £2,000 per month for a full-time position.
 In South Korea, it’s between £1,280 and £1,600 – a fantastic starting wage!

 In China, the average full-time wage is the same as in Japan, albeit with a cheaper cost of living.
 Additionally, contracts can include benefits such as flight reimbursement and accommodation, which can help you make substantial savings while teaching abroad.

 The most lucrative of all, though?
 Hong Kong boasts an average TEFL teacher salary of £1,550 to £6,300!
 What’s more, you don’t need to be an experienced teacher to move over and start running classes!